 Preheat oven to 450F.

-Place chicken on a lined dish and bake uncovered for 20 minutes.
+Put packets flat on a baking sheet and bake for 10-15 minutes.

 Serve & enjoy!